lexaterra/MPD-DJ-script/README.md

-# CMus-Music-Player-DJ-script
+# MPD-DJ-script

-A script to change track after a specified time
+A script to change track after a specified time... also starts each track after: 1:00mins

-For CMus music terminal player!
+For MPD music terminal player!